Lusanji/Lusanji/README.md

            Computer Science and Engineering student | ML/DL/NLP Enthusiast

-- 👀 I’m interested in projects in the areas of natural language processing, speech processing and blockchain.
+- 👀 I’m interested in projects in the areas of natural language processing, speech processing and blockchain wo that I can seek imaginative ways to unveil hindered insightful information from data, utilizing cutting-edge technologies.
 - 📫 Reach me at: lusanjijoan@gmail.com

 <!---